mylovemyon/TryHackMe/Rooms/Encryption - Crypto 101.md

 “p” and “q” are large prime numbers, “n” is the product of p and q.
 The public key is n and e, the private key is n and d.
 “m” is used to represent the message (in plaintext) and “c” represents the ciphertext (encrypted text).

+### CTFs involving RSA
+Crypto CTF challenges often present you with a set of these values, and you need to break the encryption and decrypt a message to retrieve the flag.
+There’s a lot more maths to RSA, and it gets quite complicated fairly quickly.
+If you want to learn the maths behind it, I recommend reading MuirlandOracle’s blog post here: https://muirlandoracle.co.uk/2020/01/29/rsa-encryption/.

+## Establishing Keys Using Asymmetric Cryptography